arrow-left

 Before starting be aware that oidc-spa does not yet support Next.js projects.

-If you're having issues don't hesitate to reach out on Discord!
+If you're having issues don't hesitate to reach out on Discordarrow-up-right!

 npm install oidc-spa